rarooij98/dashboard/readme.md

 - **ChargeTime** specifies the time the device spent charging, which can be important for understanding how much time the device spent replenishing its power.

 - **MaxPower** reveals the maximum power consumption observed during the event, which can be valuable for assessing peak power demands.

-These columns collectively provide valuable information for analyzing energy consumption and device usage patterns over time.

-Please note that the units for energy, time, and power may need to be confirmed based on the dataset's specific context.